What Will I See as I travel the Route

 To travel the Highlands with an understanding of how we are here Historically will allow a greater understanding as you travel and visit certain places.

-Although our route is similar it does differ ie: Culloden and we miss out on two of the modern-day bridges to allow people to see all or as much as the Highlands as possible….using the bridges cuts out a large part of the local area.
+Although our route is similar it does differ ie: Along with Culloden, we say miss out on two of the modern-day bridges to allow people to see all or as much as the Highlands as possible….using the bridges cuts out a large part of the local area.

-We also believe in allow folk to advertise their businesses on our site for FREE, as we want to help those living and working on the route to gain the most from it.
+We also believe in allowing folk to advertise their businesses on our site for FREE, as we want to help those living and working on the route gain the most from it.

 Most definite.
 Many people now walk the North Coast 500.